vivo-community/vivo-data-distribution-api/docs/Developers_Notes.md

 * What does it do?
 	* Compile the code, test, create the JARs.
 	* Attach Javadoc and source files.
+	* Create signature files for the release artifacts.
-	* Update the code to the snapshot repository at Sonatype
+	* Upload the artifacts and signatures to the repository at Sonatype.
 	* Assemble [the site pages][githubPages]
 	* Deploy the site pages to GitHub.